-During the year, the Credit Union received \$16,165 (2021 - \$Nil) from the Province of PEI for wage subsidies.
+During the year, the Credit Union received \$2,413 (2022 - \$16,165) from the Province of PEI for wage subsidies included in wage expense.

 Government grants are recorded when there is a reasonable assurance that Credit Union had complied with and will continue to comply with, all the necessary conditions to obtain the grants.